 6. Can I drink from the streams and other water sources?

 We’d recommend not drinking from any streams or water sources along the Camino trail that haven’t been specially labelled as drinking water.
-You are looking for the words ‘agua portable’ which means the water is safe for human consumption, while ‘non agua portable’ means you should probably give it a skip.
+You are looking for the words ‘Agua Potable’, which means the water is safe for human consumption.

 7. Can you drink tap water in Santiago de Compostela?

-Yes, Santiago de Compostela tap water is safe to drink and delicious, sourced from clean, natural springs.
+Yes, tap water in Santiago de Compostela is safe to drink and delicious, sourced from clean, natural springs.
 You can confidently refill your bottles after completing the Camino de Santiago walk or while exploring the city during your pilgrimage to Spain.

 8. What about salt or electrolytes?